-Sparring Used To Be About The External Fight
+Sparring For Me Used To Be About The External Fight

-For a long time, sparring for me, was a way to sharpen and hone my fight skills.
-I used that sharpness on the mean unforgiving streets of Johannesburg, outside some of cities roughest nightclubs as the Head Doorman.
-I used that sharpness in over two decades of sparring competitive fighters, all over the world.
-All of the MMA fighters in South Africa, that came from my old Street Tough Gym, found themselves staring up from the canvas at the ceiling on many a night – once they finally came too.
-I was a bad ass physically, but mentally, emotionally and spiritually I was a desert.
+For a long time, sparring for me, was a way to sharpen and hone my real fighting skills.
+I used that sharpness on the mean unforgiving streets of Johannesburg, and outside some of cities roughest nightclubs as the head doorman for several years in the 90’s.
+I used that sharpness too in over two decades of sparring competitive fighters, all over the world.
+To be honest I was a bad ass physically back then — but mentally, emotionally and spiritually — I was a desert.

-My realisation is that, through sparring, it is not so much what happens to us on the outside that causes our suffering, but rather how we attach to it.
-The Buddha said this too, he learned it by contemplating this existential truth under the Bodhi tree — I learned it by getting punched in the face.
-It is interesting to note how the Samurai of Japan, were equally fascinated by Zen.
-While it may be a stretch to call myself a warrior, my experience in that realm, has much in common with the those teachings.
+My realisation is this, through sparring, it is not so much what happens to us on the outside that causes our suffering, but rather how we attach to it.
+The Buddha said this too, he learned it by contemplating this existential truth under the Bodhi tree.
+Now, I am not claiming to be a Buddha by any stretch of the imagination, but I have gleaned some of what he taught through getting punched in the face.

-When I get on the mat now, sparring is therapy.
-It allows all that stuff I don’t like about myself to come up, but instead of expressing it, I am able to be with it, with no judgement for 12-rounds.
-It’s mindfulness in action.
-Mindfulness has shown to create many types of attitudes that contribute to a satisfied life.
+When I get on the mat now, sparring is really therapy.
+It allows all that stuff I don’t like about myself to come up, but now instead of expressing it, I am able to be with it, with no judgement for 12-rounds.
+It’s what I call mindfulness-in-action.
+The practice of mindfulness itself, has shown to create many types of attitudes that contribute to a satisfied life.
 Mindfulness enables you a greater capacity to deal with adverse events in your life.
 It has been noted to help a person be less concerned about success and self-esteem.
-It has been show to help with stress, depression and anxiety.
-I get all of this out of sparring, which to me is extreme moving meditation.
+It helps with stress, depression and anxiety.
+I get all of this out of sparring, which for me has become a form of moving meditation.

 “At the still point of the turning world.
 Neither flesh nor fleshless; Neither from nor towards; at the still point, there the dance is,